 Temperature mapping is used to examine whether a storage space can keep its temperature within specified parameters (Fridges, Freezers, Rooms, Warehouses and Incubators etc.).
 Sensors are placed in pre-defined positions across the unit/room to ensure that it performs within predefined set points.

 To obtain a complete picture of the overall temperature, data loggers should be dispersed equally throughout the room.
-Users will typically select a 9 or 10-point mapping.
+For a 10 cubic meter room, users will typically select a 9 or 10-point mapping.
 This means that one data logger will be installed in each corner at the top and bottom of the room, with one sensor in the center, for a total of nine points.
 In addition, some users will want to monitor the room’s ambient temperature, for a total of 10-points.

 After that, the data loggers are left in position for a predetermined amount of time.
 This could be for as short as 24 hours or for several days in the case of larger locations such as a transport vehicle or warehouse.